-The Writing I requirement must be satisfied by completing English Composition 3, 3D, 3DS, 3E, or 3SL with a grade of C or better (a C- or Passed grade is not acceptable) by the end of the second year of enrollment.
+The Writing I requirement must be satisfied by the end of the second year of enrollment by completing English Composition 3, 3D, 3DX, 3E, or 3SL with a C or better grade (a C- or Passed grade is not acceptable).

-The Writing I requirement may also be satisfied by (1) scoring 4 or 5 on one of the College Board Advanced Placement Examinations in English, (2) a combination of a score of 720 or better on the SAT Reasoning Test, Writing section (last administered in January 2016) and superior performance on the English Composition 3 Proficiency Examination, (3) completing a course equivalent to English Composition 3 with a grade of C or better (a C- or Passed grade is not acceptable) taken at another institution, or (4) scoring 5, 6, or 7 on an International Baccalaureate Higher Level Examination.
+The Writing I requirement may also be satisfied by scoring 4 or 5 on one of the College Board Advanced Placement Examinations in English; completing a course equivalent to English Composition 3 with a C or better grade (a C- or Passed grade is not acceptable) taken at another institution; or scoring 5, 6, or 7 on an International Baccalaureate Higher Level Examination

 Students whose native language is not English may need to take English Composition 1A, 1B, and 2I before enrolling in a Writing I course.
-All courses in the sequence must be passed with a grade of C or better (a C- or Passed grade is not acceptable).
+All courses in the sequence must be passed with a C or better grade (a C- or Passed grade is not acceptable).